Sports Betting Odds

 Point spreads are the king of sports wagers.
 A point spread is a projected win margin—or defeat—for the two teams involved in a match.
 Point spreads are available for basically any team sport, which is why they are so popular as well.

 The payouts are more attractive than moneylines if betting on the favorites.
-These bets depend on the odds given to each side depending on the spread.
+These bets depend on the odds given to each side based on the spread.
 A favorite may have better payouts than the underdog, depending on the spread size.

 Let’s look at an NFL example.
 The Pittsburgh Steelers are the seven-point spread favorites against the Houston Texans.
 Despite Pittsburgh being a favorite, the odds of it being by more than TD is lesser than just winning.